ldu1225/project_alchemy_dulee/README.md

 # Loading Data into BigQuery

-This section describes how to load customer contact information into the BigQuery table `gemini_demo.customer_contact_info` using the `bq` command-line tool.
+This section describes how to load customer contact information from a CSV file into the BigQuery table `gemini_demo.customer_contact_info` using the `bq` command-line tool.
+It utilizes an external JSON file (`alchemy_data1.json`) to define the table's schema.

 ## Prerequisites